 I love all types of Italian cookies, partially for sentimental reasons because my grandfather’s family is from Sicily, and also because they tend to be just sweet enough without overdoing it.
 Some of my finest childhood memories are of my grandfather coming to visit.
 He would always have a box from the Italian bakery with the red and white twine around it and all of my favorite treats inside.

-In Italy many types of cookies are called Biscotti .
-The cookies we know as Biscotti in America are actually called Biscotti di Prato, named for the town in Tuscany where they originated in 14th-century.
+In Italy, many types of cookies are called biscotti .
+The cookies we know as biscotti in America are actually called Biscotti di Prato, named for the town in Tuscany where they originated in the 14th-century.
 Traditionally they were made from almonds, which were abundant in the region.
 The biscotti were baked a second time to draw out excess moisture, making the biscotti hard, sturdy and, most importantly, resistant to mold.
 Biscotti turned out to be the ideal food to store and travel with, making them a favored provision of sailors, including Christopher Columbus.

-My favorite biscotti are those that contain nuts and with this recipe the opportunity for variation is endless…you can use any type of nuts, dried fruit and chocolate that you like.
-Some of my favorite combinations are pistachio with orange zest and dark chocolate, chocolate with dried cherries and pecans, almond with anise.
+My favorite biscotti are those that contain nuts, and with this recipe the opportunity for variation is endless.
+You can use any type of nuts, dried fruit and chocolate that you like.
+Some of my favorite combinations are pistachio with orange zest and dark chocolate, chocolate with dried cherries and pecans, and almond with anise.

 The only biscotti recipe you will ever need.
 This recipe has endless varitations and just the right amount of crunch without being too hard.

 - 1½ cups almonds (or nuts of choice)

 - 1½ cups dark or semi sweet chocolate chunks (or chips of choice)

 - 1½ cups dried cranberries or cherries (or dried fruit of choice)

 Preheat oven to 350 degrees, and line three baking sheets with parchment or a silicone baking mat.

 Cream butter and sugar together until light.